top of page

 CYANOSIS

-Blue color of the skin occurring when there is not enough oxygen in the blood.
+Blue color of the skin that occurs when there is a lack of oxygen in the blood.

 DIFFERENTIAL

-A test which divides the white blood cell count (from the CBC) into several categories, chiefly: "polys" (short for polymorphonuclear leukocytes), "bands" (immature "polys"), "lymphs" (lymphocytes), "monos" (monocytes), "cos" (eosinophils), "basos" (basophils).
-The percentages of each cell type may vary in different kinds of infections; for example, polys and bands usually will predominate in bacterial infections, while the number of lymphs usually will increase in viral infections.
+A test which divides the white blood cell count (from the CBC) into several categories, chiefly: "polys" (short for polymorphonuclear leukocytes), "bands" (immature "polys"), "lymphs" (lymphocytes), "monos" (monocytes), "cos" (eosinophils), "basos" (basophils); the percentages of each cell type may vary in different kinds of infections and can help establish a plan for treating the infection; for example, polys and bands usually will predominate in bacterial infections, while the number of lymphs usually will increase in viral infections

 ECHOCARDIOGRAM

-A test done to look at the heart using soundwaves through the chest wall.
-This is much like an ultrasound done during pregnancy and is neither harmful nor painful.
+Also known as an “echo”, this term refers to a test used to look at the heart using soundwaves through the chest wall; this is much like an ultrasound done during pregnancy and is neither harmful nor painful to infants

 EDEMA

-"Puffy" skin from a build-up of fluid in body tissues.
+Puffy and inflamed skin that results from a build-up of intra and extracellular fluid in body tissues and spaces

-A plastic tube which goes from the baby's nose or mouth past the vocal cords and into the upper trachea (windpipe).
+Commonly referred to as an “ET” tube by NICU nurses, this refers to a plastic tube which goes from the baby's nose or mouth past the vocal cords and into the upper trachea (windpipe); see INTUBATION

 EXCHANGE TRANSFUSION

-A treatment which removes the baby's blood in small quantities and replaces it with donor blood.
-This procedure is used most frequently to lower the level of bilirubin in the baby's blood.
-(See also Jaundice.)
-It also may be used to raise or lower the number of red blood cells, and improve the ability of the blood to clot.
+A treatment which removes the baby's blood in small quantities and replaces it with donor blood; this procedure is most frequently used to lower the level of bilirubin in an infant’s blood, but may also be used to raise or lower the number of red blood cells to improve the blood’s clotting ability

 EXTUBATION

-removal of a tube which has been placed through the nose or mouth into the trachea; see ENDOTRACHEAL TUBE.
+The intentional or unintentional removal of the breathing tube that goes from the nose or mouth into the trachea; see ENDOTRACHEAL TUBE

 FELLOW (in Neonatology)

-A trained pediatrician who is receiving additional specialized training in the care of sick newborns.
+A trained pediatrician who is receiving additional specialized training in the care of sick newborns (neonatology)

-Providing nutrition through a plastic tube passed through the baby’s mouth or nose and into the stomach; when the baby is too weak or too premature to suck and swallow.
+Also known as tube feedings, this practice refers to nutrition that travels through a plastic tube inserted through a baby’s mouth or nose and into the stomach; this is used to nourish extremely premature newborns or babies who are too weak to suck and swallow

 GENETICS

-the branch of medicine that deals with heredity, the variation of individuals, prognosis for development and function, and risks of recurrence of genetic conditions.
+The branch of medicine that deals with heredity and the variation of individuals; these doctors can provide family members with a prognosis for development and function, and assess for risks of recurrence of certain genetic conditions

 HEART MURMUR

-A rushing sound made by the blood within the heart, usually heard with a stethoscope.
-This may or may not be a sign of a problem for a baby.
+A rushing sound made by the blood within the heart, usually heard with a stethoscope

 HEELSTICK

-A quick prick of the heel with a sterile instrument (much like a finger prick) to obtain small blood samples for tests.
+A quick prick of the heel with a sharp needle to obtain small blood samples for tests; this is the method of blood collection for a blood sugar or capillary blood gas

-A test done to determine if the amount of red blood cells in the blood is adequate.
+Known casually as a “crit”, this lab test is completed to determine the amount of red blood cells in a patient's blood

 HYDROCEPHALUS

-an abnormal accumulation of cerebrospinal fluid (the normal fluid which bathes the brain and spinal cord) in the ventricles of the brain.
+An abnormally large accumulation of cerebrospinal fluid (the fluid which bathes the brain and spinal cord) in the ventricles of the brain

 HEAD ULTRASOUND (HUS):